francescagiovanetti/francescagiovanetti.github.io/_pages/about.md

 nav_order: 1
 ---

-I am a Medical Doctor and entrepreneur working at the intersection of medicine, innovation, and business.
+I am a Medical Doctor and Entrepreneur working at the intersection of medicine, innovation, and business.

 I am currently a Founder’s Associate at [Syntropic Medical](https://syntropicmedical.com), where I collaborate closely with the CEO on business development while supporting the company’s daily operations.
 Drawing on my medical background, I work with key stakeholders to understand clinical needs and translate them into strong strategic and market perspectives.